 Inclusive teaching means teaching in ways that do not exclude students, accidentally or intentionally, from opportunities to learn.
 The CTL proposes strategies for inclusive teaching and provides resources, examples and perspectives from students and faculty to help members of the UW teaching community teach more inclusively.

 The UW values the contributions that international and multilingual (I/M) students—sometimes referred to as English as a Second Language (ESL) students or English Language Learners (ELLs)—bring to our campus community.
 These pages offer an overview of information about teaching I/M students at UW, including links to resources for additional instructor and student support.

-Assessing and improving teaching is best accomplished when multiple sources of evidence — self-reflection, student feedback, and peer observation — are well understood.
-At CTL we propose making use of these multiple source of evidence to obtain a holistic picture of an instructors approach and effectiveness.
-The pie chart below is a visual representation of five approaches to consider when assessing one’s teaching.
+Assessing and improving teaching is best accomplished when multiple sources of evidence — self-reflection, student feedback and peer observation — are well understood.
+At CTL we propose making use of these multiple sources of evidence to obtain a holistic picture of an instructors approach and effectiveness.

 What would you do?
 These pages offer resources for dealing with situations that may arise in your classroom, online or in your interactions with students and faculty.
 Although the pages were designed for Teaching Assistants (TAs) the information may also be useful for instructors.

 A collection of short papers on pertinent teaching and learning topics with practical suggestions and resources.